We saw how the omega-simplified Wheeler-DeWitt equation:

 However, we run into the problem of the occurrence-of-anomalies: that is, Weyl fermions in an external electromagnetic background acquire an anomaly leading to the violation of gauge invariance

-and this is intimately connected with the emergence of a Berry phase functional \gamma
+and this is intimately connected with the emergence of a Berry phase functional

-with \bar A the vector potential and
+with the vector potential and

 is a super-gauge potential defined on the potential-configuration space.
 One can restore gauge invariance but one loses Lorentz invariance if one replaces the electromagnetic field momentum according to